jeandiogo/locker/README.md

 	locker::xappend("a.txt", my_data);                                 //exclusive-appends data to a file (data type must be insertable to std::fstream) locker::xappend("a.txt", "value", ':', 42);                        //exclusive-appends multiple data to a file

-	bool success = locker::is_locked("a.lock");                        //asserts if a file is already locked by current process std::vector<std::string> my_locked = locker::get_locked();         //returns the canonical names of all files locked by current process locker::clear();                                                   //unlocks all locked files (do not call this if some lockfile is open)

 *Copyright 2020 Jean Diogo ([Jango](mailto:jeandiogo@gmail.com))*